 Midlife career woes, boredom, and low motivation?
 Uncertainty about “where to go next”?
 3 reasons why smart people like you and I are stuck in a rut until today.

-Midlife crisis: Changing a job is not enough anymore
+Midlife career change: A new job is not enough anymore

 According to the Harvard Business Review, “On average, life satisfaction is high when people are young, then starts to decline in the early 30s, bottoming out between the mid-40s and 50s”.
 These career woes hit “senior-level executives as well as blue-collar workers and stay-at-home parents”.

 This yearning for change is not like any other before!
 I remember, in my early 30’s, changing completely the career sector every two years was no stranger.
 But I never lost my “flame” for working.
 Now, in my late 30’s, I started to understand why people talked about the mid-life crisis.
 Changing a job or sector did not seem to be enough anymore.